dragoste17/movies-api/README.md

 -   http://localhost:8000/api/internal/movies/2?apiKey=e3miDEbMi8ri6MKG2wAI
 -   http://localhost:8000/api/internal/movies?apiKey=e3miDEbMi8ri6MKG2wAI&movieIds%5B0%5D=8&movieIds%5B1%5D=13&movieIds%5B2%5D=17&movieIds%5B3%5D=20&movieIds%5B4%5D=34&movieIds%5B5%5D=35&movieIds%5B6%5D=56&movieIds%5B7%5D=58&movieIds%5B8%5D=92&movieIds%5B9%5D=95

+Manual testing of the Client APIs is more involved as it is behind authentication and no endpoint has been made to save authenticate.
+Test cases have been written to ensure the endpoints work.

 ## Automated Feature Testing

 For feature testing, a separate db is used so as not to interfere with the original db.
 The database used for the internal api calls is the mysql one.
 Only for Client Users, an in-memory sqlite db is used.

--   Attach a shell to the `movies-api-php` container or use the previous one and run
+-   Attach a shell to the `movies-api-php` container and run
     -   `php artisan test`

 ## Design and Assumptions